tommimaki/dekkikeisari-Backend/README.md

 - **Order Management**: Creating, updating, and retrieving order information.
 - **Admin Panel**: Allows administrators to manage products, orders, and customer information.

-These functionalities are achieved through a series of API routes that interact with the application's MySql database, AWS S3 for file storage, and handle authentication using JSON Web Tokens.
+These functionalities are achieved through a series of API routes that interact with the application's MySql database on AWS RDS instance and AWS S3 for file storage.